cytecbg/ctgen-samples/README.md

 2. Verify that the profiles are properly registered by running `ctgen config ls`

-3. Start an example MariaDB database server using docker, run:
+3. Start an example MariaDB database server using docker by running:
 ```shell
 docker-compose up -d
 ```